nocobase/docs/docs/en-US/welcome/release/v0200-changelog/index.md

 ### Support for Multiple Data Sources

-Added the "[Data Source Manager](/handbook/data-source-manager)" plugin, used to manage all data tables and fields for data sources.
+Added the "[Data Source Manager](/handbook/data-source-manager)" plugin, used to manage all collections and fields for data sources.
 The Data Source Manager plugin provides a centralized interface for managing data sources and does not provide the capability to access data sources.
 It needs to be used in conjunction with various data source plugins.
 Currently supported data sources include:

 - [Main Database](/handbook/data-source-main): NocoBase main database, supporting relational databases such as MySQL, PostgreSQL, SQLite, etc.
 - [External MySQL Data Source](/handbook/data-source-external-mysql): Access an existing MySQL database as a data source.